-Dahlias are a tropical plant with gorgeous flowers, but you have to grow them during the warmer months.
-For our zone 5b, planting dahlias in our flower garden means some extra care.
+Dahlias are tropical plants with gorgeous flowers, but you have to grow them during the warmer months.
+We live in zone 5b, so planting dahlias in our flower garden means some extra care.

-If you don’t know your growing zone you can easily look it up in google by typing your location & growing zone.
+If you don’t know your growing zone you can easily Google it by typing your location and then find out your growing zone.

 In general, it’s much easier to grow dahlia flowers from the tubers, not by growing seedlings.
 Dahlia bulbs are actually tubers, and you plant them in the spring and pull them up in the fall.

 Dahlia tubers are planted in the spring after the risk of frost.
 You can plant them a week earlier with row covers.
 If you don’t get frosts, then you don’t have to worry about this.

 Be sure to draw a garden sketch of your dahlia types and where you planted them.

 This is all a part of good spring garden planning.
 Keeping a garden journal will help once fall comes around and you need to dig them up and mark what varieties you have.

 Dahlias prefer full sunshine.
 Loose soil works best for dahlias so the tubers have the space to expand.
 Your instructions should have spacing and depth requirements, but they grow roughly to the size of a rose bush.